 We are an academic business school – which means we strive for rigour and relevance.
-At the same time, we engage stakeholders to create synergies between our research and learning activities.
+At the same time, we engage stakeholders to create synergies between our research and learning activities, and we want to have a positive impact on society.

 We’re engaged in both fundamental academic research and research for business and society.